tytydraco/LADB/README.md

 # License

-We're using a slightly modified license based on GPLv3 with the request to please not publish unofficial (user) LADB builds to the Google Play Store.
+The license is mostly permissive other than it does not allow unofficial builds to be released to the Google Play Store.

 # Support